RaviTambade/TFLSoftwareTesting/notes/goalswebapptesting.md

-## Establishing a testing framework tailored to your web applications
+## Establishing a Testing Framework tailored to your web applications

 Establishing a testing framework tailored to your web applications involves several crucial components and considerations: